There's more to this Southwestern town than baseball and turquoise jewelry, where hip spots to eat, drink, and see art abound.

 The modern Scottsdale Stadium, built in 1992 and renovated in 2005, is, despite its size, one of the coziest arenas in the area, with fan-friendly touches such as the right field pavilion—a series of tiered patios featuring lounge chairs and couches—and a tree-shaded, blanket-ready outfield berm for lounging.

 Not quite everything in Scottsdale has to do with spring baseball.
-Just up the block from the Pony is the Italian Grotto, more sports bar than baseball museum.
-The pastas and meat on the menu may look tame—until you taste shockingly well-crafted fare such as the mussels Portifino or the calamari.
+The Italian Grotto is more sports bar than baseball museum.
+The pastas and meat on the menu may look tame—until you taste shockingly well-crafted fare such as the mussels Portofino or the calamari.
 Come for the baseball atmosphere, stay for the food.

-Citizen Public House on East Fifth Avenue, a 10-minute stroll north of Old Town, offers an array of elegant dishes, from porcini-dusted filet mignon to a unique grilled halloumi cheese sandwich.
+Citizen Public House on East Fifth Avenue, a 10-minute stroll north of Old Town, offers an array of elegant dishes, from porcini-dusted filet mignon to a unique watermelon salad with grilled halloumi cheese.
 The resilience of the cheese allows it to be seared like a steak rather than melted across the perfectly toasted bun.

 Most of these places are within a mile—a 15- to 20-minute walk—of Scottsdale Stadium.
 You could enjoy several baseball-filled days in Old Town without once breaking out a set of car keys.

-This story was first published in March 2012.
+This story was first published in March 2012, but was updated in November 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.